 Over the two years you will be required to complete, and collect evidence from, 750 hours of work placement including a minimum of 100 hours in each of these age ranges: birth to one year 11 months, two years to four years 11 months, and five years to seven years 11 months.

 You will also achieve a First Aid qualification alongside your studies.

 Study, Assessment and Qualifications

-This qualification is assessed by a combination of assignment work, assessment in practice and exams.
-The internally set assessments will be varied in format allowing all students to show their talents whilst developing and extending other skills.
+You will be assessed by a combination of assignment work, assessment in practice and exams.
+The internally-set assessments vary in format and are designed to allow you to show your talents while developing and extending other skills.

 Additional Costs and Information

 You will be required to wear a College T-shirt (costing around £10) when on placement and you are advised to buy the recognised textbook associated with the course.
 There will be some additional costs for trips and activities during the course.